caltechlibrary/commonpy/README.md

 | `plural(word, n)`  | Simplistic function to append "s" to `word` if `n > 1` |
 | `expand_range(string)` | Given a string of the form "X-Y", return the list of integers it represents |

 ### `file_utils`

+This module provides a number of miscellaneous simple functions for some common operations on files and directories.

 ### `http_code`

+### `interrupt`

+This module includes `wait(...)`, a replacement for `sleep(...)` that is interruptible and works with multiple threads.
+It also provides methods to cause an interruption (including doing it by issuing a <kbd>^C</kbd> to the program), check whether an interruption occurred, and other related operations.

 ### `system_utils`